-tonight in Zurich with scheduled stops in Lucca, Barcelona, Amsterdam, København, Düsseldorf, Stockholm, and three nights in Paris.
-On September 21, the world's greatest rock and roll band will release Rolling Stones On Air in the Sixties
+On December 1, the Rolling Stones--still perhaps the world's greatest rock and roll band--will release Rolling Stones On Air in the Sixties

 through their televised free concert in London’s Hyde Park in 1969 shortly after the death of original member Brian Jones and release of Let It Bleed

-.
-Look for a new album in 2018, perhaps utilizing Keith Richards' vintage 1941 Epiphone Zephyr Delux
+Look for a new album 'Stones album in 2018, perhaps utilizing Keith Richards' vintage 1941 Epiphone Zephyr Delux

 Regent that he picked up from our friends at Gruhn Guitars in Nashville on the Stones' most recent trip to Music City.

-Also, be sure to check out our interview with Rolling Stones (and Beatles) instrument expert Andy Babiuk
+For deep catalog Stones and Beatles fans, read our interview with Rolling Stones and Beatles instrument expert Andy Babiuk

 who recently solved the mystery of Mr. Richards' missing 1962 Epiphone Casino